Carol C. Laise: Career

 Laise began her career in government as a coder for the Civil Service Commission in 1940.
 She had a position in the United Nations Relief and Rehabilitation Administration for a short time before joining the State Department in 1948.
 She was an adviser from 1956 to 1961, and in 1962 became deputy director of the Bureau of South Asian Affairs.
+In 1965, Laise was presented with the Federal Woman's Award.

 In 1965, Laise traveled to India and Pakistan as an adviser to Vice President Hubert Humphrey.
 After a year in New Delhi, President Lyndon B. Johnson named her ambassador to Nepal in 1966, a position she held until 1973.
+She was the fifth woman to be promoted to ambassador by Johnson.

 In October 1973, she became Assistant Secretary of State for Public Affairs, and in 1974 became director general of the Foreign Service, until her retirement in 1977.

 Personal life

 On January 3, 1967 she married 72-year-old ambassador-at-large Ellsworth Bunker in Kathmandu.
+Their marriage was the first between two American ambassadors on active duty.
+Laise continued using her maiden name professionally which was unusual at the time.
 Later that year, he was named ambassador to South Vietnam and for nearly the first six years of their marriage they only saw each other monthly, via a special government flight offered by President Johnson as enticement for Bunker to accept the post.

 She died of cancer in Dummerston, Vermont at the age of 73.